ecmwf/ecflow/docs/ecflow_ui/searching_for_nodes.rst

    **String match options**

-   *  **Matches** is a wildcard match, similar to UNIX file syntax, where "*" means "any number of any characters"  and "?" means "one of any character", e.g. "*monitor?".
+   *  **Matches** is a wildcard match, similar to UNIX file syntax, where "*" means "any number of any characters"  and "?" means "one of any character", e.g. "*monitor?*".
 If no wildcard characters are used, the result will be that only those nodes hose names/paths exactly match the string will be found.
 This is often the simplest way of searching.
 See http://doc.qt.io/qt-5qregexphtml#wildcard-matching.

    *  **Regexp** is a regular expression match, using the Qt regexp syntax.
 The regexp equivalent of the above example would be ".*monitor.".
 See http://doc.qt.io/qt-5/qregexp.html#introduction.